chromaui/chromatic-docs/faq.md

 <details>
 <summary>What happens to my snapshots if I don't use them?</summary>

-At the beginning of each month, your snapshot count will be reset.
+Chromatic will reset the snapshot count every month, calculated based on the day you've signed up.
+For instance, if you signed up on February 14th, your count will be reset on the 14th of each month.
 Any remaining snapshots from the previous month will not accumulate.

 </details>